 Five bubble baths specifically marketed for babies were selected and a number of rheological tests were performed.
 In particular, we were interested in determining foam strength and stability using oscillatory techniques as well as surface tension and viscoelastic properties at the interface.

 The stability of the foams created through a defined sparging process was assessed by measuring the height change of the foam in a cylinder over a period of 30 minutes.
 During the study there were visual changes in the foams, suggesting a structural alteration.
 For example, when the foams were first prepared the bubbles were small and the foams had a similar consistency to shaving foam.
-However, upon aging the bubbles clearly coalesced and the foam structure became more open, Figure 1.
+However, upon ageing, the bubbles clearly coalesced and the foam structure became more open Figure 1.
 Unfortunately, however, the difference in foam height between samples over 30 minutes was negligible, and no useful data could be gathered.
-We therefore turned to rheology to probe these structural changes in more detail.
+We, therefore, turned to rheology to probe these structural changes in more detail.